axlan/robopenguins-blog/_posts/2024-09-06-pypi-proxy.md

 This took a lot more trial and error then I was expecting.
 I guess this isn't a super common use case, but in each step I found I had to grope around blindly for a bit before I found what arguments or configs I needed to modify to overcome the next challenge.
 The end result at least isn't too complicated.

 Now I'm just left with my original question of proxpi versus mounting a cache volume.
 Unfortunately, I don't have a a great idea of how robust these solutions will be when they're being used in parallel, possibly by different versions of Python and pip.
 Since we've had issues with the shared file approach, I think I'm going to use the proxy for production (and not just due to sunk cost).

+#### UPDATE
+Knowing about the `sharing` setting on the Docker build cache, has pushed me back to using this approach instead.
+There's still places where the proxy would make more sense, but the simplicity of not needing to rely on another service wins out for my use case.